Lawsuit: Detainees put in Mace-filled cells, denied water

 “I know that’s a strong word, but I really do think it approaches that,” said Amy Breihan, an attorney for the MacArthur Justice Center, which filed the lawsuit along with three other legal organizations — ArchCity Defenders, St. Louis University’s Legal Clinic, and Rights Behind Bars.

 In December, Jerome Jones was sprayed in the face with an irritant and beaten by correctional officers without provocation, the suit contended.
-In February, the suit said he was placed in a small visitor’s room as jail staff sprayed the room with large amounts of what the lawsuit says was Mace, which is brand of tear gas packaged in an aerosol container.
-The suit says Jones was left shouting out for nearly a half-hour that he couldn’t breathe.
+In February, the suit said he was placed in a small visitor’s room as jail staff sprayed the room with large amounts of what the lawsuit says was Mace and says Jones was left shouting out for nearly a half-hour that he couldn’t breathe.

 The lawsuit said Rusan got similar treatment.
 It said jail staff commonly use Mace on detainees “who are restrained, confined inside a secure cell, or only passively resistant.”